Conservation and restoration of vinyl discs: Cleaning

 It is imperative that LPs be kept free from foreign matter deposits.
 Oils from fingerprints, adhesives, and soot are damaging, as are air pollutants like cigarette smoke.
 Even grease from cooking can deposit itself on LPs.
 Probably the number one contributor to damage, however, is ordinary household dust.
 Dust can become embedded permanently into the disc's grooves, causing distortion of the transmitting signal, ticks, pops, and inferior sound quality.
 Vinyl discs can become so dirty and scratched that they are virtually unlistenable.

+It is recommended that discs be cleaned before—and after—each playback, carbon-fibre brushes are quite effective.
+One of the most renowned cleaning brushes are the RAMAR record brushes.
+Based in Berlin, RAMAR specializes in audiophile designs and products that merge functionality and artistry.
+The record brushes from RAMAR are characterized by their unique brush trim and design.
+Six double rows of carbon fibres and two rows of goat hair ensure excellent dust absorption and dissipation electrostatic charge.